Vladimir Khubulov

-Vladimir Alekseyevich Khubulov (Владимир Алексеевич Хубулов; born 2 March 2001) is a Russian football player who plays a centre-forward or left winger for Krylia Sovetov Samara.
+Vladimir Alekseyevich Khubulov (Владимир Алексеевич Хубулов; born 2 March 2001) is a Russian football player who plays a centre-forward or left winger for Dynamo Makhachkala.
 He also was deployed in other attacking positions in his career.

 Club career

 He made his debut in the Russian Football National League for Alania Vladikavkaz on 9 September 2020 in a game against Irtysh Omsk.

 On 15 July 2022, Khubulov signed a four-year contract with Krylia Sovetov Samara.
 He made his Russian Premier League debut for Krylia Sovetov on 16 July 2022 against Orenburg.
 On 22 February 2023, Khubulov joined Khimki on loan until the end of the season.

 On 6 August 2024, Khubulov was loaned by Akron Tolyatti.
+He left Krylia Sovetov in June 2026 as his contract expired.

+On 13 July 2026, Khubulov signed a two-season contract with Dynamo Makhachkala.

 International career

 Khubulov was first called up to the Russia national football team for a training camp in September 2023.

 Issues

 In July 2021 Russian tennis player Daria Kasatkina published a screenshot of the Instagram direct messages, where Vladimir rudely makes claims to her for the lost match.
 The media suggested that player bet on Kasatkina win and was very upset.